-The number of shares of our common stock available for issuance under the 2019 Plan will be increased by: (i) one share for each Prior Plans' Returning Share or 2019 Plan Returning Share subject to an Appreciation Award; and (ii) 1.25 shares for each Prior Plans' Returning Share or 2019 Plan Returning Share subject to a Full Value Award.
+The number of shares of our common stock available for issuance under the 2019 Plan will be increased by: (i) one share for each Prior Plans' Returning Share or 2019 Plan Returning Share Sha

 Eligibility

 All of our (including our affiliates') employees, consultants and non-employee directors are eligible to participate in the 2019 Plan and may receive all types of awards other than incentive stock options.
 Incentive stock options may be granted under the 2019 Plan only to our (including our affiliates') employees.